Phoenix Arts and Culture

 Hours, Compensation, and Other Benefits

-Each student worker will work 400 hours over the 2023-2024 semester (from October 9, 2023 to May 3, 2024) in-person, remote, or hybrid settings.
+Each student worker will work 400 hours over the 2024-2025 academic year (from September 6, 2024 to April 4, 2025) in-person, remote, or hybrid settings.
 Schedules are expected to accommodate the student’s academic and personal responsibilities such as school or other part-time employment.
 This averages to around 15 to 20 hours a week

 For their work, each student worker will receive a wage of $17 an hour (before taxes) for a total amount of $6,800.
-To enrich and enhance the employment experience, each student will be given an additional $500 stipend at the end of their term, which can be used to register for conferences, attend training, or other professional development opportunities.
+To enrich and enhance the employment experience, each student will be given an additional $500 student worker stipend at the end of their term.
 Each student worker can also expect to receive a letter of reference from their supervisor pending satisfactory completion of their tasks.

 Credit